polettix/wrapperl/README.md

 The file is a standard Perl program.
 It will be called using whatever _default_ perl is found, that is not what you are looking for most probably (otherwise you would probably not be using `wrapperl` at all).
-You can do whatever setting inside it, e.g. most probably you will be interested in setting the environment variable `PERL5LIB` to point towards the library directories you want to include in `@INC`.
+You can do whatever setting inside it, while most probably you will be interested in setting the environment variable `PERL5LIB` to point towards the library directories you want to include in `@INC`.